tendermint/liquidity/README.md

   liquidityd tx liquidity [command]

 Available Commands:
-  create-pool Create new liquidity pool with the specified pool type and deposit coins deposit     Deposit coins to the specified liquidity pool swap        Swap offer coin with demand coin from the specified liquidity pool with the given order price withdraw    Withdraw pool coin from the specified liquidity pool
+  create-pool Create liquidity pool and deposit coins deposit     Deposit coins to a liquidity pool swap        Swap offer coin with demand coin from the liquidity pool with the given order price withdraw    Withdraw pool coin from the specified liquidity pool
 ```